Chaichas/Debugger_AISE/README.md

 To display the shared libraries in the executed program:

-	make show_library
 	make Run_show_library

-To display the environment variables:
+To display the environment variables for a C program:

 	make Var_Environment